Actyx/Actyx/web/developer.actyx.com/blog/2021-04-27-pond-250-released.md

 ### Chunking

-`queryKnownRangeChunked` and `queryAllKnownChunked` can be used on devices where memory may be unsufficient to hold the full result.
+`queryKnownRangeChunked` and `queryAllKnownChunked` can be used on devices where memory may be insufficient to hold the full result.

 ```ts
 let lowerBound = await readUpperBoundFromDB()